oroinc/documentation/user_guide/intro_users_and_benefits.rst

 represented and processed within OroCRM.

-Get a 360-Degree view of your customers' activity
+Get a 360-Degree View of Your Customers' Activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Centralizing information about your customers and their activities is at the heart of OroCRM.
 In order to learn how